Hardware and software requirements¶

 - At least 2 GB RAM - Veyon Master requires 20-30 MB per client computer, depending on the client’s screen resolution

 - Multi-core system (2-4 CPU cores) highly recommended

 All computers must be connected through a TCP-/IP-compatible network.
 Both wired and wireless network connections work.
 For using Veyon with more than 10 computers a Gigabit network is recommended, otherwise the performance of the demo mode feature (see user manual) may not be satisfactory.
 The same applies to wireless networks (Wifi) where at least the IEEE 802.11n standard should be used.

-On the software side an up-to-date operating system supported by the vendor or the community must be run.
-Those include:
+From a software point of view, an up-to-date operating system supported by the manufacturer or the community must be used.
+The following operating systems are supported:

 - Windows 7, 8 or 10 (32/64 Bit)

 - Linux with at least version 5.5 of Qt

 - Fedora 24 or higher

 The mixed operation of Veyon on Windows and Linux computers works without any restrictions.

 Preparing the installation¶